niccokunzmann/CosmicEarthMedicine/content/sound-medicine.md

 ## Group Sound Baths/Sound Journeys

+{{< figure src="/img/yemaya-sound-bath.jpg" title="Participate in Regular Sound Journeys" caption="My regular sound baths in Carmarthenshire and Cardiff are a perfect opportunity to join me and experience how I work.">}}

 Coming to a sound bath is a lovely way to dip your toes in to the healing power of Sacred Sound.
 Receiving Sound Medicine within a group sound Journey or Bath is largely pleasurable to the senses.
 It’s a time out.
 Sometimes we can also drop into deep spaces during the Sound Bath.
 You shall be supported.